hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 You will probably cover the questions in the generic order.
 You might not do the activities yourself, but you may want to find out if your tool supplier has those UX activities in place.

 Here is an example of a small group of testers using the heuristics as a frame for choosing a new tool to use for organizing an event.
-There are three diagrams, produced during the study, showing the build-up of information from planning, through collecting data, to analysing that adn deciding on important characteristics fo the tool.
+There are three diagrams, produced during the study, showing the build-up of information from planning, through collecting data, to analysing that and deciding on important characteristics for the tool.
 **Diagram 1** There were about 12 people in the group, and they work together occasionally to organize and run a meet up to discuss testing.
 First, we focused on planning: we wanted to understand learning and problem solving styles (H05, H06), attitudes to change (H09), and level of busy-ness (H04) to help us understand how new/untested and how easy to learn the tool needed to be.
 Then we thought about our context: Our values and how we wanted to communicate, our context for our activities, our technology preferences, and our goals and activities (H07, H08, H10, H11 and H12).